Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   Fixed a error #54 “System.Runtime.InteropServices.RuntimeInformation not
+   Fixed a error #59 “Unhandled exception when JS exception is thrown”.
-   required for .NET Framework 4.7.1”.
-Special thanks to David Gardiner.

    =============
    DOCUMENTATION